Lonicera japonica: As an invasive species

 Japanese honeysuckle has become naturalized in Argentina, Australia, Brazil, Mexico, New Zealand, and much of the United States, including Hawaii, as well as a number of Pacific and Caribbean islands.
-It is classified as a noxious weed in 46 states, Prohibited to be bought and sold in Connecticut, Illinois, Massachusetts, and Vermont, and banned in Indiana and New Hampshire.
+It is classified as a noxious weed in 46 states, being prohibited to be bought and sold in Connecticut, Illinois, Massachusetts, and Vermont, and banned in Indiana and New Hampshire.
 It is on the New Hampshire invasive species list.

 Lonicera japonica was initially brought to the U.S. from Japan in the early 1800s as an ornamental plant.
 It is still deliberately planted in the U.S. for reasons such as erosion control or forage for deer, but has become invasive in many areas.
 It prefers to invade areas that have been disturbed, such as roadsides or floodplains.
 It will generally only invade forests when the canopy has been opened by logging or fallen trees, as it grows less vigorously in the shade.
 Once it has invaded an area, Lonicera japonica grows rapidly and outcompetes native plants for sunlight and nutrients.
 It proliferates using both sexual and vegetative reproduction, producing seeds that are spread by animals and expanding locally via rhizomes.
 Eventually, it will form a dense thicket which prevents other plant species from germinating in that area.
 Due to its suppression of germination in the understory, Lonicera japonica also prevents the regeneration of trees.

 Lonicera japonica's rapid growth allows it to outcompete other plants in the areas it invades.

 Management of invasive Lonicera japonica has been achieved through a variety of means.
 Small patches can be removed by hand, or using simple digging tools, but all plant parts including roots and rhizomes must be removed to prevent resprouting.
 Larger patches can be removed through repeated mowing, but application of herbicide is also recommended to prevent regrowth.
 There has been some study of using controlled burns to remove L. japonica, but the underground portion of the plant is usually able to survive and resprout, limiting the effectiveness of this method.
-Browsing by herbivores may limit its growth, but is unlikely to fully eliminate it.
+Browsing by herbivores may limit its growth, but is unlikely to eliminate it.